 Open Studios Meets Westville Renaissance

-Posted to: Arts & Entertainment, Citizen Contributions, Westville
+Posted to: Arts & Culture, Citizen Contributions, Westville

 It is difficult to do justice to the scope and breadth of an artist’s experience in a single article; presenting a slate of artists in single piece, may simply be over-reaching.
 That said, it seemed a challenge worth pursuing as I ventured out to artists’ studios, galleries and businesses in Westville’s weekend of open studios, October 2-3; part of the annual Artspace City-Wide Open Studios event.
 This extended survey and accompanying photo montages provide a glimpse of some of Westville’s artists, and the ideas that inform their work.
 Apologies to those artists, who because of time constraints, were missed.